kulveenkaur25/Research-task-7/README.md

 ## Project Objective

-[cite_start]The goal of this project was to take a pre-existing or new narrative and transform it into an AI-generated “deep fake” interview[cite: 4]. [cite_start]The final output is a short video that demonstrates the capabilities of modern AI video generation tools, presented in the style of a "street interview"[cite: 6].
+The goal of this project was to take a pre-existing or new narrative and transform it into an AI-generated “deep fake” interview .
+The final output is a short video that demonstrates the capabilities of modern AI video generation tools, presented in the style of a "street interview".

-[cite_start]This document outlines the entire process, including the approach, tools used, and workflow, as the primary focus of the assignment is on the process itself rather than the final product[cite: 8].
+This document outlines the entire process, including the approach, tools used, and workflow, as the primary focus of the assignment is on the process itself rather than the final product.

 ## Final Product